VR-25/acc/README.md

 // Shutdown the system if battery temperature >= this value.

-// temp_level (tl) # Default: null
+// temp_level (tl) # Default: 0
 // This is a current limiting hack.
 // Some devices have adjustable "temperature levels".
 At the highest level, charging current is blocked.
-// The stock values are generally integers, ranging from 0 to 6, 7 or slightly above.
+// The stock values are generally integers, ranging from 0 to 6, 7 or so.
-// For greater flexibility, this variable stores a percentage value -- which is internally converted to the system's scales.
+// For greater flexibility, this variable stores a percentage value -- which is internally mapped to the system's scales.
-// On Samsung devices, battery/siop_level (0-100%, default 100) is used instead (if available).

 #/DC#
 ```